Erin Entrada Kelly

-Erin Entrada Kelly is an American writer of children's literature.
-She was awarded the 2018 John Newbery Medal by the Association for Library Service to Children for her third novel Hello, Universe.
+Erin Entrada Kelly is an American writer.
+She received the 2018 John Newbery Medal by the Association for Library Service to Children for her third novel Hello, Universe.
 She won the award a second time in 2025 for her novel The First State of Being.

-Kelly also received a 2021 Newbery Honor for We Dream of Space and the Award for Children's Literature from the Asian Pacific Librarians Association for her second novel The Land of Forgotten Girls.
+She also received a 2021 Newbery Honor for We Dream of Space, the Award for Children's Literature from the Asian Pacific Librarians Association for her second novel The Land of Forgotten Girls, and a Sibert Honor for At Last She Stood: How Joey Guerrero Spied, Survived, and Fought for Freedom, her first work of nonfiction.
+She is one of only five authors who have won two Newbery Medals and a Newbery Honor.
+Kelly also received the prestigious Deutscher Jugendliter Preis (German Youth Literature Prize) for Vier Wünsche ans Universum, the German edition of Hello, Universe.

-Her books are national and New York Times bestsellers and have been translated into many languages.
+In 2026, Kelly received a Boston Globe-Horn Book Honor for The Second Life of Snap, which was described as "dystopian fiction at its finest" by the School Library Journal.

 Early life and education

 Kelly was born in the United States and raised in Lake Charles, Louisiana, but now lives in New Castle County, Delaware, near Philadelphia, Pennsylvania.
 Her mother immigrated to the U.S. from the Philippines.

 Kelly has a bachelor's degree from McNeese State University, a Master of Fine Arts from Rosemont College, and an honorary doctorate from Moore College of Art and Design in Philadelphia.
 She also served on the faculty of the Writing for Children and Young Adults program at Hamline University and was on the founding faculty for the University of San Francisco's Writing for Young Readers MFA Program.